 You can run your business through this super handy tool from Moz to check if you’re already listed or not: Go to Moz Local

-We’ll cover off the places you can’t afford to miss here.
+We’ll cover the places you can’t afford to miss here.

 Google My Business

-If you don’t look at any other directory then make sure you at least sign your business up to Google.
-From one easy dashboard you can manage everything from setting your business location so it appears in map searches (vital for bricks & mortar stores) through to how your business appears in search.
+If you don’t look at any other directory, then make sure you at least sign your business up to Google.
+From one easy dashboard, you can manage everything from setting your business location, so it appears in map searches (vital for bricks & mortar stores) to how your business appears in searches.
 You can see how Talent Cupboard is listed here.

-You can also do the same thing on Bing, Microsofts search engine.
-It takes just a few minutes to register and it means that your business will be popping up in their search.
+You can also do the same on Bing, Microsoft’s search engine.
+It takes just a few minutes to register, and your business will pop up in their search.

 Yellow Pages has moved from physical pages to digital ones – and has also had a rebrand to just Yell.
 It takes just a few minutes to list your business here.

-Scoot is an online business directory service that powers a number of different directories for publication such as the Independent, The Sun and The Mirror.
+Scoot is an online business directory service that powers several different directories for publication, such as The Independent, The Sun, and The Mirror.

-There are plenty of customer review websites where your business can get discovered as well as linking back to your website.
-From listing your restaurant on Tripadvisor through to putting your e-commerce store on Trust Pilot – there are a bunch of great places to list.
+There are plenty of customer review websites where your business can be discovered and linked to your website.
+From listing your restaurant on Tripadvisor to putting your e-commerce store on Trust Pilot, there are many great places to list.

-Sure there’s always the fear of a disgruntled customer laying into you but then it’s a case of getting the customers that love you to tip the balance.
-Great customer reviews mean more sales from the website traffic that you pull in using these tactics.
+Sure there’s always the fear of a disgruntled customer laying into you, but then it’s a case of getting the customers that love you to tip the balance.
+Great customer reviews mean more sales from the website traffic you pull in using these tactics.

-So that’s it for a quick overview of online directories and where to list.
-There are tons more places that could be useful for your business that we don’t have time to list here.
-Focus on the best quality websites to focus on and do check out the Moz tool as that will set you on the right path.
+So that’s it for a quick overview of online directories and where to list them.
+Tons more places that could be useful for your business that we don’t have time to list here.
+Focus on the best quality websites to focus on, and do check out the Moz tool, as that will set you on the right path.